 Judgements about our appearance, work, relationships, finances and parenting ability.
 About our health, intelligence, possessions, certain tasks we do and even the car we drive.

-Judgements that we were not good enough, we’re not going to be a success and that we are irrelevant.
-That we are not worthy, that we are dumb, we will never have enough and we will not be able to afford things.
-As well as we won’t be a good parent, we are not a good boss, a capable employee and that we won’t amount to anything.
-And even that we may not be loveable.
+Judgements that we are not good enough, we aren’t going to be a success and that we are irrelevant.
+That we are not worthy, that we are dumb, that we will never have enough and that we will not be able to afford things.
+Also we won’t be a good parent, we are not a good boss, a capable employee and we won’t amount to anything.
+And even though we may not be loveable.

 IMPACT OF FEAR OF FAILURE